Clone Larger HDD to Smaller SSD (Windows 11 Support)

 2. How do I clone my hard drive to a smaller SSD for free?

-You can use EaseUS Partition Master to easily clone your hard drive to a smaller SSD for free.
+Sorry, there is no free option for cloning.
+You can use EaseUS Partition Master to easily clone your hard drive to a smaller SSD.
 Just run it, use the Clone Disk feature, choose the source & target disk, and start the cloning.

 3. Can I clone a 1tb HDD to a 500gb SSD?